Do you love to read Word War II Novels as much as I do? If so, take a look at the best World War II novels of the last decade.

 My Favorite World War II Novels

 I can’t recommend this book enough.
 Seriously, if you are just dipping your toe into World War II novels, you should choose this one.
-You’ll find yourself immersed in a world of intrigue with the story of British spy, Agent “Verity.”
+You’ll find yourself immersed in a world of intrigue with the story of a British spy, Agent “Verity.”
 Captured when her plane crashes in occupied France, Verity is interrogated by the Gestapo in an attempt to learn of her mission.
 As she confesses under torture, you’ll find yourself on the edge of your seat wondering what secrets she is willing to exchange for her life.
 How far is she willing to go for her mission?
 A brilliant and emotional read that you won’t want to miss.

 I have loved every Kate Morton book I’ve read, and this one is simply brilliant.
 It all starts when sixteen-year-old Laurel Nicolson witnesses her mother Dorothy stab a man to death on a calm summer day.
 If that doesn’t get your interest piqued, I don’t know what will.
 Kate Morton masterfully unfolds the backstory of Dorothy’s life during the war.
 The more you learn about Dorothy, the more you’ll keep wanting more.
 If you love figuring out the twists and turns of World War II novels, you’ll love this book.
 I, for one, did not guess the ending.
 Definitely one of those books you won’t be able to put down.

 Jodi Picoult is not really my favorite author, though she also made my list of books that will make you cry.
 While not as great as My Sister’s Keeper, this book won its place on my list for its thought-provoking ending.
-Set in modern day, Sage Singer, a baker, meets Josef Weber, an old German gentleman, in her grief support group.
+Set in the modern day, Sage Singer, a baker, meets Josef Weber, an old German gentleman, in her grief support group.
 As she learns his history and his connection to her Jewish grandmother, she has to figure out the line between punishment and forgiveness.
 While the storytelling is interesting if not entirely believable, the moral questions raised are what sets this book apart.

 This one is my favorite World War II novels on this whole list.
 I’m not at all surprised it won a Pulitzer Prize; the writing is absolutely fabulous.
-Anthony Doerr masterfully interweaves the stories of Marie-Laurie, a blind French girl who flees from Paris to the coastal city of Saint Malo with her uncle, and Werner, a German radio operator charged with rooting out the French resistance.
+Anthony Doerr masterfully interweaves the stories of Marie-Laurie, a blind French girl who flees from Paris to the coastal city of Saint-Malo with her uncle, and Werner, a German radio operator charged with rooting out the French resistance.
 While the plot is interesting in and of itself, the character development and storytelling will keep you glued to the page.

 Coming in at a close second, Kristin Hannah’s novel is one that would make pretty much anyone fall in love with historical fiction.
 Set in a small village in occupied France, the story centers around two sisters.
-Forced to house a German officer in her home, the older sister Vianne Mauriac must decide, in order to protect her daughter, where exactly she should draw the line of being complicit with German demands.
-On the other hand, her younger sister Isabelle Rossignol feels committed to do anything she can to resist the German occupation.
+Forced to house a German officer in her home, the older sister Vianne Mauriac must decide, to protect her daughter, where exactly she should draw the line of being complicit with German demands.
+On the other hand, her younger sister Isabelle Rossignol feels committed to doing anything she can to resist the German occupation.
 I thoroughly enjoyed this book and also loved her latest novel, The Great Alone.

 I always enjoy a new perspective in World War II novels, and Ruta Sepetys delivered with this young adult book.
-The story follows a group of Prussian refugees fleeing from the advance of the Stalin’s Red Army.
-Personally, I like when a historical fiction novel teaches me about history through its natural storytelling.
+The story follows a group of Prussian refugees fleeing from the advance of Stalin’s Red Army.
+I like it when a historical fiction novel teaches me about history through its natural storytelling.
 To be honest, the writing is probably the weakest of the World War II novels on my list.
-I debated whether I should add it, but it’s fascinating setting won me over.
+I debated whether I should add it, but its fascinating setting won me over.
 I learned quite a bit about Prussia and about the Wilhelm Gustloff, which are both terribly interesting.
 So for a fun, informative read, this is a good choice.